donkike/ceylon-lang.org/documentation/1.2/tour/modules.md

 at `File > New > Ceylon Module`.

-To change the imports of an existing module, you can select the module in the Ceylon Explorer, got to `File > Properties`, and select the `Ceylon Module` properties page.
+To change the imports of an existing module, you can select the module in the Ceylon Explorer, go to `File > Properties`, and select the `Ceylon Module` properties page.

 Under `File > Export... > Ceylon`, you'll find two very useful wizards: